 Scalar enables users to assemble media from multiple sources and juxtapose them with their own writing in a variety of ways, with minimal technical expertise required.OmekaA project of the Roy Rosenzweig Center for History and New Media at George Mason University, Omeka is a free, flexible, and open source web-publishing platform for the display of library, museum, archives, and scholarly collections and exhibitions.
 Omeka’s Showcase includes projects powered by Omeka.
 Tools - Digital Humanities - LibGuides at MIT Libraries.
 Toychest [licensed for non-commercial use only] / FrontPage.
 "Toy Chest" collects online or downloadable software tools and thinking toys that humanities students and others without programming skills (but with basic computer and Internet literacy) can use to create interesting projects.

 Bias toward tools that can be run online or installed on a personal computer without needing an institutional server.
-(Also see Other Tool Lists) Note about organization: At present, these tools are organized in an improvised scheme of categories.
 DiRT Directory.
+Dirt - pre 2012 version.
 Abstracts, American University of Paris, March 2017 – David Joseph Wrisley.
 Abstracts David Joseph Wrisley djwrisley.com @DJWrisleyAmerican University of Paris 16-17 March 2017 Lecture: “Digital Project-Based Scholarship and Pedagogy in the Liberal Arts Institution” Thursday, March 16, 2017, 1530-1700, Combes 102 My talk focuses on the genre of the digital project and its potential for scholarly and pedagogical reflection in the liberal arts institution.

 Yes!
 You do not need an account to create a timemap - they can be created anonymously and will have all the same features and shareability of normal timemaps.
 However, there are some benefits of creating an account and creating your timemap whilst logged in: Digital Humanities Toolkit.
 Gapminder Tools.
 Timeline.
 Vis.js - A dynamic, browser based visualization library.
 Learn to code.
 Voyant Tools.
 Voyant Tools Documentation.
 Prism.
 18thConnect - TypeWright.
 TypeWright1 is a tool for correcting the text-version of a document made up of page images.

 Adams and Kevin B. Gunn.
-Jennifer L. Adams is Graduate Library Preprofessional for Religious Studies and Humanities Services, e-mail: firstname.lastname@example.org, and Kevin B. Gunn is Coordinator of Religious Studies and Humanities Services, e-mail: email@example.com at the Catholic University of America Libraries.
-Introduction. » About Journal of Digital Humanities.
+Jennifer L. » About Journal of Digital Humanities.
 The Journal of Digital Humanities (ISSN 2165-6673) is a comprehensive, peer-reviewed, open access journal that features scholarship, tools, and conversations produced, identified, and tracked by members of the digital humanities community through Digital Humanities Now.
+Initiated by the PressForward project, the Journal of Digital Humanities is an experiment in sourcing and distributing scholarly communication on the open web.
 CUNY Academic Commons Wiki Archive.
 Les digital humanities et les bibliothèques.
 Pour l’historien du religieux Milad Doueihi, auteur de La grande conversion numérique, les sciences humaines et sociales (SHS) sont les grandes absentes du débat autour de l’impact du numérique sur nos sociétés.